Yelp/dockersh/README.md

 *SECOND WARNING:* Whilst this project goes to some effort to make users inside containers have lowered privileges and limit their ability to escalate their privilege level inside containers, or on the host machine, this is *NOT* watertight.
 It will not be watertight until Docker fully supports user namespaces.
-Notably, if you let users pick their own containers to run, they can probably do undesireable things (for example using a container which allows them to sudo up to root and then writing to /dev/kmem.).
-We *plan to* try to address some of this by limiting suid/sgid permissions within containers, but YMMV.
+Notably, if you let users pick their own containers to run, they can probably do undesireable things.

 *THIRD WARNING:* The dockersh binary needs the suid bit set so that it can make the syscalls to adjust kernel namespaces, so any security issues in this code *will* allow attackers to escalate to root.